-ECO 200 Basic Economics--3 hrs.
+- ECO 200 Basic Economics 3 hrs.
 A study of the fundamentals of macro- and microeconomics in a market economy; economic systems; money and banking, economic conditions and government policies.
-Prerequisite: none (Offered Fall, Spring, and Summer) ECO 231 Principles of Macroeconomics--3 hrs.
+Prerequisite: none.
+Students who have received a grade of C or better in Basic Economics (ECO 200) and decide to switch to or choose a major in the School of Business, can substitute ECO 200 for Principles of Macroeconomics (ECO 231) in their business course work.
+(Offered Fall, Spring, and Summer). - ECO 231 Principles of Macroeconomics 3 hrs.
 A study of the measurement and determination of GNP and related measures; money and banking; inflation; unemployment; Keynesian, monetarist and other macroeconomics theories; the economic role of the government; the U.S. economy; monetary and fiscal policies; economic growth; and international issues.
-Prerequisite: MTH 112 (Offered Fall, Spring, and Summer) ECO 232 Principles of Microeconomics--3 hrs.
+Prerequisite: MTH 112 (Offered Fall, Spring, and Summer). - ECO 232 Principles of Microeconomics 3 hrs.
 Elements of supply and demand; elasticity; consumer behavior; theory of the firm; production, cost analysis and profit optimization; product markets and market structures; resource markets and resource allocation; and taxation and government expenditures.
-Prerequisite: MTH 112 (Offered Fall, Spring, and Summer) ECO 271 Business Statistics I--3 hrs.
+Prerequisite: MTH 112 (Offered Fall, Spring, and Summer). - ECO 271 Business Statistics I 3 hrs.
 An introduction to descriptive and analytical statistical techniques; collection, organization and graphical presentation of data; probability theory and probability distributions; elementary estimation and hypothesis testing; simple linear regression and correlation; time series; and index numbers.
-Prerequisite: MTH 112 (Fall, Spring, and Summer) ECO 272 Business Statistics II--3 hrs.
+Prerequisite: MTH 112.
+(Offered Fall, Spring, and Summer). - ECO 272 Business Statistics II 3 hrs.
 Review of probability; normal and t distributions; statistical inference about means and proportions; inferences about population variances; test of goodness of fit and independence; analysis of variance and experimental design; time series and index numbers; regression and correlation analysis.
-Prerequisite: ECO 271 or equivalent ECO 300 Engineering Economics--3 hrs.
+Prerequisite: ECO 271 or equivalent.
+(Offered Fall). - ECO 300 Engineering Economics 3 hrs.
 Economic evaluation of private and public projects; time value of money; compound interest; present and future values; uniform series of costs and benefits; effects of depreciation, inflation and taxes on the valuation of projects; risk and uncertainty; investment criteria; internal rate of return, net present value and cost-benefit analysis.
-Prerequisite: One MATH course or sophomore/junior standing in engineering or technology ECO 301/FIN 301 Personal Financial Planning - 3 hrs.
-The knowledge and methodology used in planning and controlling household financial decisions to achieve short and long term financial security.
-The course emphasizes consumer savings, budget management, credit management, banking practices, real estate transactions, tax planning, investment practices, risk management with insurance, and retirement planning.
-Prerequisite: None (Offered as needed) ECO 326 Labor Management Relation -- 3 hrs.
+Prerequisite: One MATH course or sophomore/junior standing in engineering or technology.
+(Offered as needed). - ECO 301 Personal Financial Planning 3 hrs.
+The course covers the knowledge and methodologies used in planning and controlling household financial decisions to achieve short and long term financial security.
+It emphasizes consumer savings, budget management, credit management, banking practices, real estate transactions, tax planning, investment practices, risk management with insurance, and retirement planning.
+Prerequisite: None (Offered in Fall). - ECO 326 Labor Management Relation 3 hrs.
 Study of the labor union movement, labor management relations, collective bargaining, and labor legislation.
-Prerequisite: ECO 200, ECO 231 or ECO 232 (Offered Fall) ECO 401 Intermediate Macroeconomics--3 hrs.
+Prerequisite: ECO 200, ECO 231 or ECO 232 (Offered Fall). - ECO 401 Intermediate Macroeconomics 3 hrs.
 Aggregate economic analyses; measurement and determination of national income, including the price level, unemployment and economic growth; international aspects of macroeconomics; fiscal and monetary policies; classical, Keynesian and post-Keynesian theories.
-Prerequisite: ECO 231 (Offered Fall) ECO 402 Intermediate Microeconomics--3 hrs.
-The theories of consumer behavior; production and cost theories; behavior of the firm in the product and resource markets under different types market structures; supply and demand; elasticity; resource allocation; analysis of the impact of economic policies on firms and industries, including taxation, quotas and price fixing; welfare economics.
-Prerequisite: ECO 232 (Offered Spring)
+Prerequisite: ECO 231 (Offered Fall). - ECO 402 Intermediate Microeconomics 3 hrs.
+The theories of consumer behavior; production and cost theories; behavior of the firm in the product and resource markets under different types market structures; supply and demand; elasticity; resource allocation; analysis of the impact of economic policies on firms and industries, including taxation, quotas and price fixing; welfare economic.
+Prerequisite: ECO 232 (Offered Spring).